ws2260/scRNA.seq.course/docs/04-L1-process-raw-QC.md

 Now let's make a FastQC report ourselves.

 Today we will be performing our analysis using a single cell from an mESC dataset produced by [@Kolodziejczyk2015-xy].
 The cells were sequenced using the SMART-seq2 library preparation protocol and the reads are paired end.
 The files are located in `Share`.

-__Note__ The current text of the course is written for an AWS server for people who attend our course in person.
-You will have to download the files (both `ERR522959_1.fastq` and `ERR522959_2.fastq`) and create `Share` directory yourself to run the commands.
-You can find the files here: https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-2600/samples/

-Let's take a look at the files:
+Let's take a look at them:

 ```bash
 less Share/ERR522959_1.fastq